 Call Live Support

-While both processes aim to safeguard the lender’s interests when the borrower defaults, the power of sale is more about control and quick recovery of funds, whereas foreclosure is about acquiring ownership and is generally more protracted and intricate.
+While both processes aim to safeguard the lender’s interests when the borrower defaults, the Power of Sale is more about control and quick recovery of funds, whereas Foreclosure is about acquiring ownership and is generally more protracted and intricate.

 Call us today to speak to a licenced mortgage broker.